apache/kylin/website/_docs/development/dev_env.md

 ## Environment on the Hadoop CLI

 Off-Hadoop-CLI installation requires you having a hadoop CLI machine (or a hadoop sandbox) as well as your local develop machine.
 To make things easier we strongly recommend you starting with running Kylin on a hadoop sandbox, like <http://hortonworks.com/products/hortonworks-sandbox/>.
-In the following tutorial we'll go with **Hortonworks Sandbox 2.2**.
+In the following tutorial we'll go with **Hortonworks Sandbox 2.2.4**.
+It is recommended that you provide enough memory to your sandbox, 8G or more is preferred.

 ### Start Hadoop